 The Section 3(d) standard of a "significant" increase in efficacy requires patent officials to judge both a product's actual efficacy increase and whether this change was large enough to be deemed significant.
-Lacking specific criteria in the law, the Indian Patent Office retains a great deal of latitude and discretion in the approving of patents that are not for a purely new chemical entity (Mueller 2007).
+Lacking specific criteria in the law, the Indian Patent Office retains a great deal of latitude and discretion in the approving of patents that are not for a purely new chemical entity (Mueller, 2006).
 In our results below, we will separate molecules based on their vintage to determine if this feature of TRIPS had a meaningful influence on the effect of patents.

 The combination of the unknown timing of the mailbox review process and the unclear patentability requirements created uncertainty about which pharmaceuticals would be granted a patent, and when these grants would occur.
-For example, despite the opening of the mailbox on January, 1 2005, the first pharmaceutical patent product was not granted for more than a year later for Roche's Hepatitis C drug Pegasys (Greene 2007).
-Recent litigation concerning Pegasys and other molecules demonstrates further uncertainty regarding the likelihood of patents being granted and/or upheld in the face of post-grant oppositions.
-In November 2012, Pegasys gained the unique distinction of being the first pharmaceutical product patent to lose a post-grant opposition hearing before the Intellectual Property Appellate Board (Ahmed 2012).
+For example, despite the opening of the mailbox on January, 1 2005, the first pharmaceutical patent product was not granted for more than a year later for Roche's Hepatitis C drug Pegasys (Greene, 2007).
+Recent litigation concerning Pegasys and other molelcules demonstrates further uncertainty regarding the likelihood of patents being granted and/or upheld in the face of post-grant oppositions.
+In November 2012, Pegasys gained the unique distinction of being the first pharmaceutical product patent to lose a post-grant opposition hearing before the Intellectual Property Appellate Board (Ahmed, 2012).5

 Uncertainty over patent decisions was not limited to whether the Indian Patent Office would be too rigid in its interpretations.
 Many molecules that seemingly did not exceed the stringent 3(d) requirement received patents.
 Based on aggregate data on pharmaceutical patent applications and grants in India, Sampat (2010) argued that the standards of patentability, however high, are often ignored and not implemented in practice.
-Similarly, Chaudhuri, Park, and Gopakumar (2010) conducted a title search of patent applications and found a large number that had indications of only changes in the delivery mechanism-which was not intended to be a patentable innovation under the inventiveness criteria of Section 3(d).
+Similarly, Chaudhuri et al.